Jess Nevins

 Jess Nevins (born 1966) is an American author and research librarian best known for annotated guides and encyclopedias covering Victoriana, comic books, genre fiction and pulp fiction.
 Among Nevin's books are Encyclopedia of Fantastic Victoriana, Horror Fiction in the 20th Century and Encyclopedia of Golden Age Superheroes.
 He has been a recipient and finalist for a number of honors, including the World Fantasy, Sidewise, and Locus Awards.

 Life

-Nevins is married with one son and is a life-long fan of comic books.
+Nevins is married with one daughter and is a life-long fan of comic books.
 Nevins received his Master of Library and Information Science from Simmons College in 1996 and has previously worked as a research librarian at Sam Houston State University in Huntsville, Texas and at the University of California at Riverside.
 He is currently employed as a reference librarian at Lone Star College-Tomball.

 Comic book annotations

 Early work

 Nevins has annotated a number of comic books, starting with several Elseworlds published by DC Comics including Kingdom Come and JLA: The Nail.
 He first encountered literary annotation in college, with the footnotes in T. S. Eliot's "The Waste Land" making a big impact on him.